Mause/tyrian/README.md

 $ python cli.py <options> <input_filename> <output_filename>
 ```

+Documentation is available here (hopefully): http://tyrian.readthedocs.org

-Documentation source is available in docs/, and can be generated like so under *nix;
+Documentation source is also available in docs/, and can be generated like so under *nix;

 ```sh
 $ cd docs